lakshmankumar12/nixPowerToolNotes/docker.md

 ```
 #build from a Dockerfile
 # -t  is the name of the image
-# The . is the path where dockerfile is present.
+# The . is the context for the build ( it will copy contents of the dir into its build-context, and you
+# can refer files from here in the building continer)
 docker build -t friendlyhello .

+# use PWD as build-context but find dockerfile elsewhere. use the -f option
+docker build . -f someother/path/Dockerfile

 ```

 * Note that each line creates a new image.